-The Waitomo Caves tour options will probably suit most peope – no matter what age or fitness level.
+The Waitomo Caves tour options will appeal to most travellers – no matter what age or fitness level you have.
 If your New Zealand itinerary covers the North Island, then a visit to Waitomo is a must-do.
-You’ll find the Waitomo area sits pretty much in the central North Island.
-Its very accessible, no matter where you happen to be based in the North Island, it doesn’t take very long to get there.
+Actually the Waitomo Caves tour options is a great fit.
+This area sits in the central part of the North Island.
+So no matter where you happen to be based in the North Island, it doesn’t take very long to get there.
 In fact, its only a 3-hour drive from south of Auckland and 2 hours west of Rotorua.
-However, I would strongly suggest that to save time, its best to travel ex Auckland via Waitomo to Rotorua.
+However, I would strongly suggest that to save time, you’re best to travel from Auckland via Waitomo to Rotorua.

 Waitomo Caves tour options – Map